acierp/funcaptcha-solver/README.md

 # Funcaptcha Solver
-A funcaptcha audio-based solver that uses google's speech_recognition to solve images.
-Tested on Roblox's login api,
+A funcaptcha audio-based solver that uses google's speech_recognition to solve images, which is being tested on a **now patched** roblox vulnerability in this project to complete captchas with ease.

 # Requirements
 ```bash